-Sickness benefit: The benefit is equal to 86% of monthly earnings for the first 15 days, 100% until the end of the 6th month, and 86% until the end of the 12th month.
-The benefit is payable for 365 days for workers with permanent employment contracts; to the end of the employment contract for workers with short-term employment contracts.
+Sickness benefit: The benefit is equal to 86% of the insured's monthly earnings for the first 15 days, 100% until the end of the 6th month, and 86% until the end of the 12th month.
+The benefit is paid for up to 365 days for workers with permanent employment contracts; to the end of the employment contract for workers with short-term employment contracts.

-Maternity benefit: The benefit is equal to 100% of earnings and is paid for 5 months (2 months before and 3 months after the expected date of childbirth); thereafter, mothers can remain on leave and receive a benefit equal to 30% of earnings for 7 months and 20% of earnings for the next 6 months or they can return to work and take up to 2 hours of leave a day on full pay for 13 months.
+Maternity benefit: The benefit is equal to 100% of the insured's earnings and is paid for 5 months (2 months before and 3 months after the expected date of childbirth); thereafter, mothers can remain on leave and receive a benefit equal to 30% of earnings for 7 months and 20% of earnings for the next 6 months or they can return to work and take up to 2 hours of leave a day on full pay for 13 months.